zliu41/CIPs/CIP-plutus-modules/README.md

 adjust references to refer to the correct index in the new, merged data structure; a single traversal suffices to achieve both ends.

-The synactic restriction, requiring a module body to be a tuple of exports, is not onerous.
+The syntactic restriction, requiring a module body to be a tuple of exports, is not onerous.
 While some compilers might wish to represent a module as built-in data, or as a function from a tag (as Solidity does), this can be achieved by placing the intended module value as